President Obama with Israeli Prime Minister Benjamin Netanyahu in the Oval Office

 Status of Jerusalem up for talks

 The officials from the Obama administration most publicly identified with brokering Israeli-Palestinian talks include Jones and Obama’s envoy to the Israeli-Palestinian conflict, George Mitchell.
 However, WND has learned Dennis Ross, an Obama foreign policy adviser who served as Mideast envoy to the Clinton administration, is actively engaged in brokering a deal regarding Jerusalem.
+Indeed, Ross showed up in Jerusalem with Jones.

 Israeli diplomatic sources said Ross wants to use the formula established under the Clinton administration that would see Jewish sections of Jerusalem becoming Israeli while areas largely inhabited by Arabs would become Palestinian.
 About 100,000 Arabs live illegally on Jewish-owned land in Jerusalem.